vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/scopePatientB2.md

 __Notes__:
   * The captures were created during the VISTA Data Project (VDP).
 CPRS has been rereleased since the project ended.
 A final definitive list of Patient RPCs will be generated with the latest version of CPRS once that is made available to VAM.
+  * The captures cover __OUTPATIENT__ and not __INPATIENT__ - INPATIENT Patient RPCs are not covered
+  * __There may be more__: certain RPCs like _ORWDBA1 BASTATUS_ are always 0 in our tests; if set to 1, do other RPCs kick in?
+And _XUS DIVISION GET_ may have an effect though that's likely to be on the Meta RPC list and not the Patient RPC list.
   * VDM prototyping for Clinical focused on CHANGE RPCs so some relatively simple READ RPCs were never emulated.
   * Some captures like Vitals seem to take in P2 RPCs and need to be cleaned (__TODO__).
 We may need a _P4_ to cover the common exit sequence.
 Post cleanup some RPCs (TIU?) may be moved _out of scope_.
   * Unlike the Meta RPC report, the report below doesn't detail the Files (and Parameters) accessed by Patient RPCs.
 These need to be filled in __TODO__.